okaycasual/bestiary/_creatures/aridni.md

 ***Slaver Arrows.*** An aridni can add a magical effect in addition to the normal damage done by its arrows.
 If so, the aridni chooses from the following effects:

-***.*** Confusion.
-The target must succeed on a DC 14 Wisdom saving throw or become confused (as the spell) for 2d4-1 rounds.
+* **Confusion.** The target must succeed on a DC 14 Wisdom saving throw or become confused (as the spell) for 2d4-1 rounds.

-***.*** Fear.
-The target must succeed on a DC 14 Wisdom saving throw or become frightened for 2d4 rounds.
+* **Fear.** The target must succeed on a DC 14 Wisdom saving throw or become frightened for 2d4 rounds.

-***.*** Hideous Laughter.
-The target must succeed on a DC 14 Wisdom saving throw or become incapacitated for 2d4 rounds.
+* **Hideous Laughter.** The target must succeed on a DC 14 Wisdom saving throw or become incapacitated for 2d4 rounds.
 While incapacitated, the target is prone and laughing uncontrollably.

-***.*** Sleep.
-The target must succeed on a DC 14 Wisdom saving throw or fall asleep for 2d4 minutes.
+* **Sleep.** The target must succeed on a DC 14 Wisdom saving throw or fall asleep for 2d4 minutes.
 The creature wakes up if it takes damage or if another creature takes an action to shake it awake.